-- Additional installation, operation and maintenance instructions can be found in the Vission 20/20 manual (35391SC) or Compact Logix PLC Software Manual (35391CM). - Due to continuing changes and unit updates, always refer to the website Vilter.com or Copeland.com/ Vilter to make sure you have the latest manual. - Any suggestions of manual improvements can be made to Vilter[TM] Manufacturing at the contact information on page iii.
+- Additional installation, operation and maintenance instructions can be found in the Vission 20/20 manual (35391SC) or Compact Logix PLC Software Manual (35391CM). - Due to continuing changes and unit updates, always refer to the website www.Vilter.com to make sure you have the latest manual. - Any suggestions of manual improvements can be made to VilterTM Manufacturing at the contact information on page iii.